Ford Escape: 2008–2009 (ZD; Asia-Pacific)

 Previewed by the Ford Escape Adventure Concept, the ZD Escape designed in Taiwan by Ford Lio Ho for Asia-Pacific markets went on sale in mid-2008, bringing numerous changes.
 In Australia, the V6 engine was dropped, leaving only the 2.3-liter four-cylinder.

 The model range was also simplified, with only a single specification available.
 Changes to the body included an all-new front bumper, grille, headlights and bonnet, featuring an enlarged Ford emblem set upon a three-bar chrome grille.
 At the rear, new, slimmer tail lights were featured, which were arranged horizontally, rather than vertically.
-In addition, the B-pillar was now painted black, rather than body-colour.
+In addition, the B-pillar was painted black, rather than body-colour.
 Compared with the previous model, all external bumpers, mirrors, and cladding were painted the same colour as the body (previously, this was only available on the upscale Limited model).
 Equipment levels have also improved.
 Compared to the base model ZC Escape, the ZD included standard side airbags, automatic climate control, 16" alloy wheels, and mirrors with integrated indicators.
 Unlike most other competitors in its class, curtain airbags and electronic stability control were not available.

 2009–2012 (ZD; Asia-Pacific)

-In 2009, another facelift of the ZD Escape developed by Ford Lio Ho brought about a new grille and front bumper.
+In 2009, a facelift of the ZD Escape developed by Ford Lio Ho brought about a new grille and front bumper.
 Chrome trim was completely removed from the grille, replaced with a smaller, black honeycomb grille as the last Ford Escape.
-In its final years, it was sold side by side with its successor, Ford Kuga until the Kuga replaced it in 2013.
+In its final years, it was sold alongside its successor, Ford Kuga until the Kuga replaced it in 2013.